maxmcd/lake/lake.md

 - Write scripts to add files to a "store"
 - File generation a first class pattern (like make)
 - Build docker images
-- Allow mounting of a cache directory within a store builds
+- Allow mounting of a cache directory within a store build
 - Compile a Go program and pull dependencies without the network
 - Store dependencies and hashes/lock data
 - Import other lake files and manage many lake files in many folders within one project